On a novel gradient flow structure for the aggregation equation: The aggregation equation in a new light

 cf. also~\eqref{eq:KineticEnergyDissipation}, in the context of the formal derivation.
 This motivates our definition of gradient flow solutions as curves~$f\in \AC([0,T];(\cP_2^{\cm}(\R),d_{\cA}))$ in the zero locus of the \emph{De Giorgi} functional

-Based on the preceding computations we introduce our notion of gradient flow solutions as curves of maximal slope. \begin{defn}[Curves of maximal slope] A curve $f \in \AC([0,T],(\cP_2^{\cm}(\R),d_{\cA}))$ is a curve of maximal slope if $\cG_T(f)=0$. \end{defn} In order to show that weak solutions to \eqref{eq:gen-cae} are curves of maximal slope making sense to \ref{def:DeGiorgino}, we need to rigorously justify the chain rule in~\eqref{eq:formal:chain-rule}.
+Based on the preceding computations we introduce our notion of gradient flow solutions as curves of maximal slope. \begin{defn}[Curves of maximal slope] A curve $f \in \AC([0,T],(\cP_2^{\cm}(\R),d_{\cA}))$ is a curve of maximal slope if $\cG_T(f)=0$. \end{defn} In order to show that weak solutions to \eqref{eq:gen-cae} are curves of maximal slope and to mathematically justify the definition of the De Giorgi functional \eqref{def:DeGiorgino}, we need to rigorously derive the chain rule in~\eqref{eq:formal:chain-rule}.
 In particular, the chain rule implies that the square root of the dissipation functional $\cD$, defined in \eqref{eq:dissipation}, is a strong upper-gradient for $\cE$ with respect to the extended metric $d_\cA$ (cf.~\cite[Definition 1.2.1]{AGS08}).